matthew-spire/AndroidInterviewQuestions/KotlinInterviewQuestions.md

 - **Mutable List vs Immutable List in Kotlin**
   - A mutable list is used if the collection will change as part of the design, while an immutable list is used if the model is only meant to be viewed.
-  - "val" and "var" specify how a variable's value/reference should be handled. "var" is used when the value or reference of a variable can be changed at any time, while "val" is used when a variable's value/reference can only be assigned once and can't be modified later.
   - Immutable lists are preferred as they promote functional programming and are easier to understand and debug.
 <br></br>